Patent on Carbon Capture Process freed from IPO refusal

 Patent Abandonment Overturned: Delhi HC Rules on FER Miscommunication

-Patent Abandonment Overturned: Delhi HC Rules on FER Miscommunication Featured image for Patent Abandonment Overturned: Delhi HC Rules on FER Miscommunication
+Patent Abandonment Overturned: Delhi HC Rules on FER Miscommunication Featured image for article: Patent Abandonment Overturned: Delhi HC Rules on FER Miscommunication

 The Delhi High Court set aside the deemed abandonment of Waterotor’s Indian patent application, citing miscommunication regarding the First Examination Report (FER).
 The Court ruled that the lack of timely FER receipt justified reinstatement, directing the Patent Office to restore the application’s status to “pending” and allow a response within four weeks.